Connections are reflexible(p->p), symmetric(p->q, q->p) and transitive.

 Floor: get the biggest key that is smaller than the given key.

--> 3-node: two keys, three children. left < key1 < mid < key2 < right. - Insertion at the bottom:
+Variable number of keys per node -> 2-node: one key, two children. left < key < right. -> 3-node: two keys, three children. left < key1 < mid < key2 < right.

--> 3-node: Add the key and made it temporary 4-node, and then split it by passing the middle key into the parent node, and continue to pass up if necessary. - Perfect balance: Every path from root to null link has the same length.
+Insertion at the bottom: -> 2-node: Simply add the key into it and yields a 3-node. -> 3-node: Add the key and made it temporary 4-node, and then split it by passing the middle key into the parent node, and continue to pass up if necessary.

 < red-black BSTs